Mr-Destructive/mr-destructive.github.io/content/tils/2024-01-15-go-sort-maps.md

 ---
 templateKey: til
-title: "Golang: Sort Package Introduction"
+description: >-
-description: "Understanding the fundamentals of the sort package in Golang.
-Sorting integers, slices, struct values, maps"
+  Understanding the fundamentals of the sort package in Golang.
+Sorting integers, slices, struct values, maps
 status: published-til
 slug: golang-sort-package-basic
-tags: ["go",]
+title: 'Golang: Sort Package Introduction'
-date: 2024-01-15 22:30:00
+date: 2024-01-15T22:30:00.000Z
+tags:
+  - go
 ---

 I have been learning Golang for around 2 years now, and I have never paid attention to the sort package, can you believe that!
 Where was this package hiding?